XantreDev/preact-signals/packages/query/README.md

 );
 ```

-## `useMutation$`
+## Mutation Hooks: `useMutation$`

-Works with the same as principals as query$ hooks.
-But here are gotchas:
+Functionally similar to the query$ hooks, with a couple of nuances:

-- `useErrorBoundary` is not supported yet.
-And i don't think this feature is helpful
+- Currently, `useErrorBoundary` isn't available.
+It's under evaluation for its utility.

-### Example:
+### Sample Usage

 ```tsx
 const mutation = useMutation$(() => ({